CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 1. Obtain administrative access for your computer
 2. Go to https://pachterlab.github.io/kallisto/download
 3. Download the latest Windows release (v0.44 for Fall 2018)
 4. Extract to Program Files or Applications.
-Kallisto is now installed on your computer but it cannot be accessed from any location in the command prompt/terminal until you add it to your computer’s path system variable
+Kallisto is now installed on your computer but it cannot be accessed from any location in the command prompt (Windows equivalent of Terminal) until you add it to your computer’s path system variable
 5. Add the kallisto directory to your PATH to allow for access from any directory
 * Start the System Control Panel applet (Start -> Settings -> Control Panel -> System)
 * Select the Advanced tab.